shuangpingzhao/Decision-Visibility-Delay/README.md

 ---

-## Example Contexts (Non-Exhaustive)
+## Example Contexts

-While the questions here are domain-agnostic, I often reflect on them through:
+While the questions are domain-agnostic, reflections draw from examples such as:

-- **PMO / project controllability**
+- **Project and PMO environments**
-  (why issues surface late and feel “sudden” in projects)
+  (why issues surface late and appear “sudden”)

 - **Data and analytics workflows**
   (signal detection, latency, and delayed feedback)